JamesBampton/gurus-travel-blog/README.md

 Key Technoloiges include:

-React - JavaScript library for building user interfaces used a component based architecture NodeJs - run JavaScript outside the browser
+React - JavaScript library for building user interfaces used a component based architecture.

+NodeJs - run JavaScript outside the browser.

-Sequelize - Creating DB models and connectiong to a backend DB JWT - JSON Web Token for authentication
+Sequelize - Creating DB models and connectiong to a backend DB.

+JWT - JSON Web Token for authentication.

 Vite - Front end build tool, dynamic updates to improve development process.

-Multer - For stroring files on file system and displaying Bootstrap - React boostrap, use pre defined css styling HTML
+Multer - For stroring files on file system and displaying.

+Bootstrap - React boostrap, use pre defined css styling.

+HTML

 CSS

 Application must be responsive and include user input such as forms, API integration to exchange data between Backend and Frontend, implement user registration and authentication (such as tokens).